rerobots/sessions/README.md

 Participating
 -------------

+Please consider a monthly payment at https://www.patreon.com/robotrank to support ongoing work.

 All participation must follow our code of conduct, elaborated in the file CODE_OF_CONDUCT.md in the same directory as this README.